 Under the proposed structure, a new legal entity would be formed (the Post-Transition IANA or PTI) as a non-profit corporation or a limited liability company.
-The existing IANA naming functions department, administrative staff and related resources, processes, data and knowhow would be legally transferred into PTI.
+The existing IANA naming functions staff and related resources, processes, data and know-how would be legally transferred into PTI.
 This will ensure that the IANA naming functions is both functionally and legally "ring fenced" from the ICANN entity.
 In the case of any existing ICANN contracts, MoUs or other arrangements that relate to the IANA functions, those contracts, MoUs or other arrangements could be assigned to and assumed by PTI, replaced with new arrangements at the PTI level or remain at ICANN with a subcontract to PTI.1

-At the outset, PTI would have as its sole member, ICANN.
+PTI would have as its sole member, ICANN.
 PTI would be a "wholly owned subsidiary" of ICANN-in legal terms, an "affiliate" of ICANN if PTI is a California public benefit corporation without owners.
 ICANN would provide funding and administrative resources to PTI through an agreed upon budget.
-The IANA portion of the ICANN budget relating to naming would be subject to review and/or approval by the multistakeholder community.
-[Note to CWG: CCWG currently is contemplating a "reconsideration" right on budget not an approval.
-Do you want to keep this as is, or modify to reconsideration (if the latter, conform other portions of the CWG proposal.]
+The IANA portion of the ICANN budget relating to naming would be subject to approval by the multistakeholder community.

 A contract would be entered between PTI and ICANN which would give PTI the rights and obligations as the IANA Functions Operator, further evidencing and supporting the functional separation from ICANN.
-The contract would provide for automatic renewal, but subject to potential non-renewal by ICANN if recommended by a periodic review or separation review of PTI, conducted by a multi stakeholder multistakeholder body, independent from ICANN, as described below.
+The contract would provide for automatic renewal, but subject to potential non-renewal by ICANN if recommended by a periodic review or separation review of PTI conducted by a multistakeholder body, as described below.
 The automatic renewal term could coincide with the periodic review periods contemplated below (i.e., every five years).
-The issues matters currently addressed in the NTIA-ICANN functions contract and related documents would be addressed either in the ICANN-PTI contract or in ICANN bylaws and governance documents.
+The matters currently addressed in the NTIA-ICANN functions contract and related documents would be addressed either in the ICANN-PTI contract or in ICANN bylaws and governance documents.
 Policy making responsibilities would continue to reside within ICANN, subject to accountability mechanisms developed by the CCWG Accountability work stream.